 \subsection{Encoding Performance}

-The quality of the latent representation plays a critical role to predict accurate cross sections.
-Therefore, in this section we focus on evaluating the quality of the latent space learned by both the VAE and INR.

-For this experiment, we randomly split the dataset containing $2151$ samples into a training set ($\approx$90\%) and a testing set ($\approx$10\%).
+To train models for latent representations, we randomly split the dataset containing $2171$ samples into a training set ($\approx$90\%) and a testing set ($\approx$10\%).
 To ensure reproducibility and fair comparisons, we employed a fixed random seed, guaranteeing both models were trained on identical datasets.
-Prior to model training, we normalized the input data by dividing each cross-section by its corresponding maximum value across the entire dataset.
-This ensures that each cross-section falls within the range of $[0,1]$.
-Then, the VAE model was trained on a multi-channel cross-section dataset for $5,000$ epochs with a batch size of $32$.
+Prior to model training, we normalized the input data by dividing each cross section by its corresponding maximum value across the entire dataset.
+This ensures that each cross section falls within the range of $[0,1]$.
+Then, the VAE model was trained on a multi-channel cross section dataset for $5,000$ epochs with a batch size of $32$.
 We utilized the Adam optimizer (initial learning rate $1 \times 10^{-3}$) for optimization.
 The INR model, trained on the same dataset, also used the Adam optimizer (learning rate $5 \times 10^{-5}$) but for $600$ epochs.
 Notably, the INR model demonstrated significantly faster convergence compared to the VAE training while maintaining high quality of latent representations.

-Figure \ref{fig:recon_vae_inr} illustrates the typical performance of both the VAE (top) and INR (bottom) for a nucleus within the TENDL dataset.
-Each color represents one of the four cross-section channels considered in this work.
+Figure \ref{fig:recon_vae_inr} illustrates the performance of both the VAE (top) and INR (bottom) for a nucleus within the TENDL dataset.
+Each color represents one of the four cross section channels considered in this work.
 The curves with symbols (square, circle, x, inverted triangle) represent the reconstructed inputs generated by either the VAE or the INR, whereas plain curves depict the ground truth inputs.
 As seen in this figure, both models effectively reconstruct given test samples, closely aligning with the ground truth.
-These results demonstrate that both models are able to encode the multi-channel cross-section input into a compact, 32-dimensional latent vector with minimal loss in reconstruction accuracy.
+These results demonstrate that both models are able to encode the multi-channel cross section input into a compact, 32-dimensional latent vector with minimal loss in reconstruction accuracy.

-To quantify reconstruction performance, we adopt the Peak Signal-to-Noise Ratio (PSNR).
-The PSNR is defined as follows:
+To quantify reconstruction performance, we use the Peak Signal-to-Noise Ratio (PSNR).
+The PSNR is defined as follows